ehei1/pytempl/README.md

 # pytempl
-reverse implementation of python functions by C++
+implementation of python functions by C++

 ### build
 * Visual Studio 2015(v140) or later